TomatenKuchenDEV/docs/docs/botsetup.md

 :::

-TomatenKuchen is a fully free multipurpose bot to be used on all kind of Discord servers.
+TomatenKuchen is a fully free multipurpose bot which can be used on all kind of Discord servers.

 ## [Invite TomatenKuchen](https://tomatenkuchen.com/invite)